ABOUT

 Living in the Midwest.

-Working on the Maine coast.
+Drawing from the Maine coast.

 Working across painting, collage, and material integration, his practice examines how coastal environments break down over time—physically, visually, and psychologically.
 His work is currently focused on expanding Coastal Ruinism into a larger body of sculptural and mixed-media installations.
+His work has recently been featured by Create!
+Magazine as part of the Time Capsule exhibition curated by Alicia Puig.

 Core Practice